-Board of Directors

-Appleton Business Improvement District

-City of Appleton, Wisconsin
+Board of Directors Appleton Business Improvement District City of Appleton, Wisconsin

-Report on the Audit of the Financial Statements
+Report on the Audit of the Financial Statements Opinion

-Opinion

-We have audited the accompanying financial statements of Appleton Business Improvement District (the District), a component unit of the City of Appleton, Wisconsin, as of and for the year ended December 31, 2021, and the related notes to the financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of Appleton Business Improvement District (the District), a component unit of the City of Appleton, Wisconsin, as of and for the year ended December 31, 2022, and the related notes to the financial statements which collectively comprise the District's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the District as of December 31, 2021, and the changes in its financial position and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the District as of December 31, 2022, and the changes in its financial position and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.